Register NOW for 2023 New Skater Camp!

 Organized team sports help children learn that working to their own personal best helps them achieve goals in all aspects of their lives.

-Taking part in competitive sports teaches girls to handle disappointments, accept personal responsibility for any mistakes, and to positively reflect on their own personal improvement goals.
+Taking part in competitive sports teaches skaters to handle disappointments, accept personal responsibility for any mistakes, and to positively reflect on their own personal improvement goals.

 All of the highs and lows that come with playing a sport help build resiliency.